 - Always serve the elderly guests first with great care and respect.

 - Ask for any special assistance or requirements.

-- Treat guest on the basis of their pace.
+- Treat guests on the basis of their pace.

-- Deal with the guest in a clear, slow and clam voice.
+- Deal with the guest in a clear, slow and calm voice.

 - Anticipate their needs concerning their functional disabilities or difficulties.